-The Internet of Things concerns the mass connectivity of several devices including consumer products like watches, wearable technology, remotes, tabs, home appliances, as well as sensors, and more, with people using them.
+The Internet of Things (IoT) concerns the mass connectivity of several devices including consumer products like watches, wearable technology, remotes, tabs, home appliances, as well as sensors, and more, with people using them.
 The solution is designed to capture data from the devices and send the captured data to data centers and servers for further analytics that drives actions and automation.

 The IoT architecture plays a crucial role in guiding the data to its right path, defining the format to use, and what action to take.

-What is IoT network architecture?
+What is IoT Network Architecture?